Phonics Reform England: Not reading reform. Phonics reform. Improving phonics for the one in five at risk of struggling to read and spell.

 This matters because learning to read and spell depends on mapping speech to print.
 If the speech sound structure is not secure or not shared, this mapping becomes more difficult.
 Without a bridge between the child’s pronunciation code and the programmes used, some children will experience considerable difficulty aligning spoken and written English.

-Phonics introduces how print represents speech, but it assumes that children can already access and work with the sounds in words, and that they all use the same sound system.
+Phonics introduces how print represents speech, but SSP programmes are designed as if children can already access and work with the sounds in words, and that they all use the same sound system.
+This is the Phonics Pronunciation Code.
 For some children, this is not yet in place.
 For others, they do not use that system.
 Some children face both challenges.
+The PPC can change depending on the phonics programme, as can the graphemes.

-Attempts have been made to make the English code more transparent, most notably through the Initial Teaching Alphabet (ITA) develped by James Pitman .
+Attempts have been made in the past to make the English code more transparent, most notably through the Initial Teaching Alphabet (ITA) develped by James Pitman.
 This was developed to create a simpler system in which each sound is represented by one symbol, so that children could see a direct and consistent link between speech and print.
 The aim was to make reading and spelling effectively “phonetic”.

 English is not a fully phonetic system.
 When children move from a simplified one sound–one symbol code to standard spelling, the correspondences they have learned no longer apply.
 They cannot simply transfer what they know.
 They have to learn a different code.